Tim Moore (Kentucky politician)

-Tim Moore (born July 25, 1966, in Paducah, Kentucky) is an American politician and a Republican member of the Kentucky House of Representatives representing District 26 since January 2007.
+Tim Moore (born July 25, 1966, in Paducah, Kentucky) is an American politician and a Republican member of the Kentucky House of Representatives from 2007 to 2019.
+He resigned in September 2019 and was succeeded by Samara Heavrin.

 Education

 Moore earned his BS in engineering mechanics from the United States Air Force Academy and his MS in operations management from the University of Arkansas.